-The Student Education Panel is an opportunity for you to enhance education at LSE and gain insight into how the university works.
+The Student Education Panel is an opportunity for you to enhance education at LSE alongside students from other departments and levels of study, and gain insight into how the university works.

-50 Student Education Panellists meet twice per term to consider a specific educationrelated topic, question or proposal.
-Drawing on their own experiences and ideas, they work in partnership with LSE and LSESU leaders to co-create a better educational experience for everyone.
+Around 50 Student Education Panellists meet several times throughout the year to consider a specific education-related topic, question or proposal.
+Drawing on their own experiences and ideas, they generate insights to present at key education-related forums, and work in partnership with LSE and LSESU leaders to co-create a better educational experience for everyone.
 In recognition of their contributions, and to enable a wide range of students to participate, panellists receive a voucher for every meeting they participate in.

-Applications to become a panellist will open in Autumn Term 2023 and you can find out more at Ise.ac.uk/studenteducationpanel
+Applications to become a panellist will open in Autumn term 2024 and you can find out more at Ise.ac.uk/studenteducationpanel